lizlove/lizlovegats/README.md

 1.  **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into your site’s directory and start it up.

     ```shell
-    cd my-gatsby-site/
+    cd lizlovegats
-    npm run develop
+    npm run start
     ```

 2.  **Open the code and start customizing!**